marianoguerra-atik/ameo/README.rst

     {pong,753586781748746817198774991869333432010090217472}

-Open http//localhost:8080/ (or change the port if running cluster nodes in devrel) and follow the instructions there
+Open http//localhost:8080/ (or change the port if running cluster nodes in devrel) and follow the instructions there.

+You can open one tab on each node (8198, 8298, 8398) and see the messages appear on each.

 Use the redis client to interact with ameo::